-NOTE 9.
-LINE OF CREDIT
+9. LINE OF CREDIT

-The Organization has a \$500,000 line of credit agreement with a bank that bears interest at 6.00%.
-The line is secured by all business assets.
+Through June 21, 2024, the Organization had a \$500,000 line of credit agreement with a bank which bore interest at 6.00%.
+The line was secured by all business assets.
 The line must be paid to zero over a period of no less than 30 consecutive days in each successive annual period.
-The line is subject to an annual review and renewal on July 31 each year.
-There was no outstanding balance as of December 31, 2023.

-NOTE 10.
-LEASE COMMITMENTS
+10. LEASE COMMITMENTS

 The Organization leases an office facility for minimum monthly rent payments ranging from \$12,499 to \$15,177 under a long-term, non-cancelable operating lease agreement expiring in December 2032.
-The weighted average lease term is 9 years, and the average discount rate is 3.06%.
+The weighted-average lease term is nine years, and the average discount rate is 3.06%.